-Their Winemaker's Select wines, including Blackstone Pinot Noir, are made from grapes that are sourced from carefully-selected growing regions around California, and they source from the same land parcels each year to produce consistent, carefully-nuanced wines.
+Their Winemaker's Select wines, including Blackstone Pinot Noir, are made from grapes that are sourced from carefully-selected growing regions around California.
+For their Pinot Noir, they source grapes from cooler climate and coastal vineyards, and they try to source from the same land parcels each year to produce consistent, carefully-nuanced wines.

 They have a very pretty winery in Kenwood, California, which was well worth a visit for their wine tastings.

 What are your thoughts about Blackstone's Pinot Noir?